-Canning is a process by which sealed containers of moist foods are heat treated at a high temperature for a certain length of time; the idea being that after the jars have been heat treated, you can safely their contents for long periods of time.
+Canning is a process by which sealed containers of moist foods are heat treated at a high temperature for a certain length of time; the idea being that after the jars have been heat treated, you can safely store their contents for long periods of time.

 Dry canning (also called oven canning) involves placing dried foods like grains, nuts, and beans into sealed canning jars and heating them in the oven at 200 degrees Fahrenheit (93 C) or higher.

 Some people argue that dry canning is different from oven canning and evolved from this process.
 In oven canning, the food is placed inside a sealed canning jar on a cookie sheet, then placed in the oven and “baked” until “done.”

 Some versions of dry canning call for the pre sealed jars, others do not.